Kjersti Misje -

 Rune Hauge is known to be one of Norway's leading roots artists, guitarists and singer/songwriters.
 He's appeared on numerous recordings on guitar, vocals and dobro with some of Noway's leading artists.

-In 1992/93 he was musical director and performer on two successfull NRK TV-series (Norway's leading TV network) called "Roots 92" and "Roots 93".
+In 1992/93 he was musical director, researcher and performer on two successfull NRK TV-series (Norway's leading TV network) called "Roots 92" and "Roots 93".
 Among the guests were Garth Hudson, Townes Van Zandt, Emmylou Harris, Rick Danko, Paul Brady, Richard Thompson, Tony Joe White plus many more.

 Rune Hauge released his first album (The One You Need) in 1995.
 It earned him critical acclaim from all over Norway, and in 1999, "Taxi" was released as a strong follow-up album.
 Both releases shows that Rune Hauge spans the range of acoustic music from straight-ahead bluegrass to jazz-influenced new acoustic music to songwriter-oriented folk.